kcboggs/Code-201-/class-03.md

   line-height: 1.2em;)
   {

-- Overflowing Content
+- <b>Overflowing Content</b>
 *The overflow property tells the browser what to do if the content contained within the box
 is larger than the box itself.
 It can have one of two values.*

-1. Hidden
+1. <b>Hidden,/b>
   *This property hides any content that does not fit in the box*
+  p. one {
+    overflow: hidden;}
-2. Scroll
+2. <b>Scroll</b>
   *This property adds a scroll bar to the box.*
+  p.two {
+    overflow: scroll;}

+# Border, Margin & Padding
+*Every box has three avaiable properties that can be adjusted to control its appearance.*

+1. Border
+2. Margin
+3. Padding

+# White Spacing
+*The padding and margin properties are very helpful in adding space between various items on the page.*

+#Border Width
+*The border-width property is used to control the width of the property.
+The value of this property can either be given in pixels or using one of the following values.*

+thin
+thick
+medium

+p. one {
+  border-width: 2px;}
+p. two {
+  border-width: thick;}
+p. three {
+  border-width: 1px 4px 12px 4px;}

 # Decisions & Loops